mrojkov/Citrus/Tangerine/Tangerine/Documentation/LockWidgets.md

-# Lock widgets #
+# Lock Node #
 This is an example page.
-This page is about "Lock widgets"
+This page is about "Lock Node"